EcorRouge/rococo-service-host/README.md

 - Copy `.env.example` to `.env` at project root
 - Copy `.env.secrets.example` to `.env.secrets` at project root

+## Building and publishing

+When you merge code to main branch, the image will be built and published automatically to the dockerhub repository.

 ## Creating a child image - custom processors